 The two-year Graduate Mentor Program provides MWLBE firms that have successfully completed the Mentor Program with the experience and support necessary to transition from smaller projects to compete successfully in the SCA’s Capital Improvement Program.
-Graduate Mentor firms bid against each other for projects with an estimated value of between $750,000 and $1 million.
+Graduate Mentor firms bid against each other for projects with an estimated value of between $1-million and $1.5-million.

 The SCA seeks to increase, facilitate and encourage the participation of minority-owned, women-owned and locally based enterprise (MWLBE) firms by providing a flexible framework for eligible firms to develop and grow within the construction industry and to establish long-term business relationships with the SCA.

 Through its Mentor and Graduate Mentor programs, the SCA seeks to increase MWLBE participation in School Construction projects.